nnovitsky/ece458/DEPLOYMENT.md

 ```

 ## Initial Django Project Setup
-Change your python path
+We will next need to make sure your python path is correct
 ```
-(venv) export PYTHONPATH=/home/directory/folder_above_backend
+(venv) export PYTHONPATH=/home/hpt_project_folder/ece458
 ```
-Migrate initial database schema to you PostgreSQL database
+Migrate initial database schema to your new PostgreSQL database, you will need
+to navigate back to the backend folder where the manage.py file is located to
+do this
 ```
+(venv) cd backend
 (venv) python3 manage.py makemigrations
 (venv) python3 manage.py migrate
 ```
-Create an administrative user for the project
+Create an administrative user for the project.
+You will be prompted to give a
+username, email and password to be used for the Django admin page
 ```
 (venv) python3 manage.py createsuperuser
 ```